zahrawou/ultrasonic-radar/README.md

 ```

 # Will this work for my project ?
 The code is designed for easy portability with most parameters configurable at the top of the file.
-Both PWM and UART interfaces operate at the OS level, typically accessed through Linux device nodes like `/dev/pwm*` and `/dev/tty*`.
+Both PWM and UART interfaces operate at the OS level, typically accessed through Linux device nodes like `/dev/pwm*` and `/dev/tty*`, but since the script uses the periphery library, that should take care of how to access them.

 # How to run ?
 Since I am using Buildroot Linux OS, all the requisites can be installed using its menuconfig, present in the Luckfox pico SDK.